from map to table-top

 The shape of the terrain on which the real battles were fought played

-the event.
-Therefore, the replication of the more prominent terrain
+of the event.
+Therefore, the replication of the more prominent

-features of a given battlefield becomes mandatory.
-That representation
+terrain features of a given battlefield becomes mandatory.
+That

-characteristics of the table-top is that the general lie of the land
+important characteristics of the table-top is that the general lie

-scheme of the terrain that willl be replicated in the wargaming table.
+a scheme of the terrain that willl be replicated in the wargaming

 1 |